evaxliu/FindYourNeeds/docs/reflection.md

 The research we did was how we deepened our understanding of this topic.
 Like the thesis by Nava gave us awareness of how inaccessible hygienic products and resources are.
 We see the high rates of infections and diseases that come from not having the resources to be clean.
 In " Journal of Social Distress and the Homeless", we see how an app like this can be beneficial, since their research saw that 94% of homeless adults owned a cellphone, and half owned a smartphone, if they have access to smartphones an app that shows all locations with resources could help some people.
+In "Opinion: Starbucks may soon close its bathrooms to the public.
+Good hygiene is a human right", we can see how public bathrooms are seen as a basic human right but not many cities care.
+This creates a sense of vulnerability for the population who don't have any other options for personal hygiene and other resources.
+In "Homelessness & Health: What's the Connection?", there is an increase in health problems with those who are experiencing homelessness due to the lack of access to safe and clean sanitation facilities.

 ## Describe two areas of future work for your app, including how you could increase the accessibility and usability of this app
 One area for future work is reducing the app's reliance on cellular data even more by switching from Google Maps API to creating our own map of location information and storing it as app storage locally on a person's machine.
 This avoids a possible invisible paywall since cellular data costs a lot of money.